RobustBF: A High Accuracy and Memory Efficient 2D Bloom Filter: Introduction

 Bloom Filter \cite{Bloom} is a membership filter that is capable of filtering a large number of data with a tiny amount of memory.
 Therefore, Bloom Filter meets diverse applications and it is applied in diverse domains, namely, Computer Networking \cite{Mun,lee}, Network Security \cite{DDoS} and Privacy \cite{PassDB1}, IoT \cite{IoT}, Big Data \cite{BigData}, Cloud Computing \cite{Singh}, Biometrics \cite{Biom} and Bioinformatics \cite{Bio}.
 There are diverse variants of Bloom Filter available \cite{Luo,lim,P}; however, these filters are unable to provide high accuracy using tiny memory without compromising query performance.
 Moreover, the false positive probability is an issue of Bloom Filter, and it cannot be reduced without increasing the memory size.
 There are many fast filters available, for instance, Morton Filter \cite{Morton} and XOR Filter \cite{XOR}.
 Morton Filter is faster than Cuckoo Filter.
 Morton Filter extends Cuckoo Filter and implements a compressed Cuckoo Filter.

 In this paper, we propose a novel Bloom Filter, called robustBF, is to reduce the false positive probability. robustBF is a 2D Bloom Filter, which modifies the murmur hash function for better performance.
 The outcomes of the proposed system are outlined as follows- \begin{itemize} \item robustBF is a fast filtering Bloom Filter, and it is faster than standard Bloom Filter (SBF) \cite{Kirsch} and counting Bloom Filter (CBF) \cite{countingBF}. robustBF is $2.038\times$ and $2.48\times$ faster in insertion of 10M data than SBF and CBF respectively. \item robustBF consumes 10.40$\times$ and 44.01$\times$ less memory than SBF and CBF on an average, respectively. \item robustBF exhibits false positive probability almost zero in the desired false positive probability setting of 0.001 with lower memory consumption.
 Thus, the accuracy of robustBF is almost 100\%. \end{itemize} We compare robustBF with SBF and CBF.
 We found that robustBF is better in the false positive probability and more efficient in memory consumption than the other filters' variants.
 To the best of our knowledge, robustBF is the only Bloom Filter that can increase its accuracy and lower the memory footprint without compromising the filter's performance.

-Moreover, we also compare Cuckoo Filter (CF).
-Experimental results show that CF is faster than robustBF in insertion and lookup operations.
-But CF consumes huge memory than robustBF.
-Moreover, it exhibits the worst false positive probability in disjoint set and random set lookup process.
+The paper is organized as follows- Section \ref{pre} discusses on the preliminaries on Bloom Filter and its terminologies.
+Section \ref{pro} establishes the propose systems, called robustBF.
+Section \ref{exp} demonstrates the performance of robustBF experimentally.
+Section \ref{ana} analyses on proposed systems and its memory consumption.
+Finally, Section \ref{con} concludes the paper.